TanmayTopkhanewale/Regression-Problem/README.md

 Feedback Mechanisms: Implement systems to gather customer feedback on service quality, which can be correlated with tip amounts to identify areas for improvement.

 Performance Tracking: Encourage regular tracking of tips and associated factors to measure the impact of implemented strategies over time.

+The Attributes that are affecting tip the most are Significant Factors Impacting Tip Amounts:
+['Intercept', 'total_bill', 'size']